bombasticSlacks/Aspirant/Game/Designing-Armour.md

-## Crafting
+## Crafting Cost
-A character looking to craft a specific armour requires relevant training as a [Craftsman](Craftsman), requires 2 size worth of the primary material, and 1 size worth of secondary material where applicable.
+Creating armour requires 4 size worth of the primary material, and 1 size worth of secondary material.
 Other bits, unless narratively relevant, are a negligible portion of the cost.
-Then, the character, as [Production Work](Activities#Production%20Work), may spend a day crafting.
-If they succeed on the [Application](Core/Intelligence#Application) test, the item is created successfully.
-If not, they must try again in the future; however, materials are not lost, just time.

-The difficulty of the test is modified as follows:

-* Exotic Materials -1
-* Traits -1 per each
-* Poor facilities -1
-* Excellent facilities +1